xmos/lib_mic_array/lib_mic_array/doc/rst/index.rst

 Advanced filter design
 ......................

-The above table has been generated to provide 80dB of stopband attenuation for all decimation factors whilst maintaining a fairly flat passband and wide bandwidth.
+The above table has been generated to provide 65dB of stopband attenuation for all decimation factors whilst maintaining a fairly flat passband and wide bandwidth.
 However for a given specification the filter characteristics can be optimised to reduce latency, increase passband, lower the passband ripple and increase the signal to noise ratio.
 For example, in a system where a 16kHz output is required then limiting the passband to 8kHz would improve the other properties.
 Equally, if the noise floor of the PDM microphone is 65dB then there is little advantage exceeding that in the filter.

+Note, as of version 3.0.0 the default FIR coefficients are optimised for 16kHz output with a stopband attenuation of 65dB.
+Read below to specify custom filter characteristics.

 ``fir_design.py`` usage
 .......................